What is a dividend?

 Many companies follow what is known as a consistent dividend payout ratio.
 When this is the case, the company will consistently pay a percentage of its earnings to shareholders in the form of dividends per share (DPS).
 DPS is the sum of all declared dividends issued by the company you are a shareholder in, paid per outstanding share.

 Companies will declare a dividend of X cents per share.
 To calculate dividend per share (DPS), you will need to multiply this by the number of shares you hold.
-Manually calculating dividends and accessing all the metrics required to determine the dividends you will be paid can be complicated.
-This is where Sharesight can take the hassle out of tracking your investments, giving you a running list of all your dividends and distributions over any period of time, as well as any upcoming (announced) dividend income.
+Manually calculating dividends can be complicated, but our dividend calculator makes it easy to see your expected income at a glance.
+Our portfolio tracker also takes the hassle out of tracking your investments, giving you a running list of all your dividends and distributions over any period of time, as well as any upcoming (announced) dividend income.

 What is the average dividend payout?